jbush001/NyuziProcessor/CONTRIBUTING.md

     l2_miss                        162023
    ...
    ```

-4. Synthesize for FPGA - The Quartus synthesis tools catch different types of errors
+5. Synthesize for FPGA - The Quartus synthesis tools catch different types of errors
 than Verilator.
-Also:
+Also check:
  * Open rtl/fpga/de2-115/output_files/fpga_target.map.summary and check the
  total number of logic elements to ensure the design still fits on the part
  and the number of logic elements hasn't gone up excessively (it should be